 - Obtain signatures of Department Chair and Dean of School

 - Obtain additional approvals required for special circumstance proposals

-- Send complete proposal and proposal clearance form to Grants Administration, c/o Deborah Hofer Churchill #205 at least three working days before the mailing deadline (Grants Administrator will review the proposal, obtain signatures of authorized institutional officials and return a signed copy of the clearance to the Project Director).
+- Send complete proposal and proposal clearance form to Grants Administration, c/o Deborah Hofer Churchill #106 at least ten working days before the mailing deadline (Grants Administrator will review the proposal, obtain signatures of authorized institutional officials and return a signed copy of the clearance to the Project Director).

-- Proposals which must be submitted electronically (e.g. NSF Fastlane proposals) must be sent to Grants Administration at least three working days prior to electronic submission deadline.
+- Proposals which must be submitted electronically (e.g. NSF Fastlane proposals) must be sent to Grants Administration at least five working days prior to electronic submission deadline.

 Discussing your proposal idea and budget with the Grants Administrator during the proposal-writing stage can smooth the clearance process.
 Early discussions can help avoid problems that must be corrected before submitting a proposal and that delay the clearance of your proposal.
 This is especially important if the submission must be done electronically.

 Once a proposal is ready for clearance, complete and sign an SOU Proposal Clearance Form .
 With standard proposals, only four approvals (signatures) are required: Department Chair, Dean of School, Provost, and Grants Administrator.
 Additional approvals are required if your proposed project involves any of the following:

 - Unsecured SOU cost sharing funds